 To make a smart financial decision, you need to look at the complete picture.
 Consider the pricing structure, potential hidden fees, and the overall return on investment.
 This approach will help you find a tool that not only fits your budget today but also supports your firm’s growth for years to come.

-Compare Different Pricing Models
+Understand the Different Pricing Models

 Software pricing can feel complicated, but it usually falls into a few common models.
 You’ll see per-user, per-month fees, tiered plans with different feature sets, or flat-rate subscriptions.
 The best model for you depends on your team’s size and how you expect it to grow.